 How can doctors, nursing professionals and pharmacists work together to improve patient safety?
 It begins with communication—talking and learning side-by-side.

-For the past two years, the University of Hawaii Manoa John A. Burns School of Medicine (JABSOM) and the UH Manoa School of Nursing and Dental Hygiene have brought their first-year students together each Spring, to listen to each other’s perspectives and learn how to work better as a team in health care settings.
+For the past two years, the University of Hawaii Manoa John A. Burns School of Medicine (JABSOM) and the UH Manoa Nancy Atmospera-Walch School of Nursing have brought their first-year students together each Spring, to listen to each other’s perspectives and learn how to work better as a team in health care settings.